-Animal Clinic of Woodruff is now carrying the Crotalus Atrox Toxoid (or rattlesnake vaccine for dogs) from Red Rock Biologics.
+Animal Clinic of Woodruff is now carrying the Crotalus Atrox Toxoid (or rattlesnake vaccine for dogs).
 Read below to see if you should consider getting this potentially life-saving vaccine for your dog.

 What is a rattlesnake vaccine?